belo-app/mimir/docs/introduction.md

 ### V3 (Coming soon...)

-The version 3 of the API allow business clients to manage their own balances, create and manage users, and offer the same features we offer in the mobile app
+The version 3 of the API allow business clients to manage their own balances, create and manage users, and offer the same features belo offer in the mobile app

 #### You can